IntroCSCI/colorvisionproject-Anvang/README.md

 # !!!Shuflay-Andrew Vang Color blindness TEST!!!!!!

 ## Description
-# v0.2 Updates
+# v1.0 Updates

-Run a color blindness test.
-It is a Yes or no program we will give you pictures with questions and you will answer 'y' or 'n' if you see it.
-I've built a point system so every point you get it will add up.
-I used point++ If you put in anything else than 'y' or 'n' it will make you try again the program runs very nicely and at the end it gives you a option if you want to take the test again say y if not then press
+Runs a color blindness test with 4 question which has a mulitple choice were you can choose it from.
+You will have to access a file with 4 picture when given the first question you will have to look at picture 1 and etc.
+It will start off by asking if you want to take the test if not then the program ends.
+If you say yes then you will it will say for you to type in your name.
+Then the program will start asking you questions.
+The questions are "what number do you see?
+You will need to input lowercase if not then it will say "Incorrect input" and tell you to do it again.
+At the end of the test it tells you your answer the answer you have put in and the answers you got right will be in the "file.txt" this is a one time test!

 ## Developer